 Barry White was born September 12, 1944, and grew up in Los Angeles.
 In 1969, he formed the Love Unlimited Orchestra, with which he produced hits "I'm Gonna Love You Just A Little More Baby," "Never, Never Gonna Give Ya Up," "Can't Get Enough Of Your Love, Babe" and "You're The First, The Last, My Everything."
 White's distinctive deep voice and raunchy lyrics made him an icon of sexy soul.

 Singer, songwriter.
-Born Barry Lee on September 12, 1944 in Galveston, Texas.
+Born Barry Eugene Carter on September 12, 1944 in Galveston, Texas.
 White was raised in Los Angeles, where he immersed himself in the local music culture at an early age.
-He made several records during the early '60s, under his own name (Barry Lee), and as a member of the Upfronts, the Atlantics and the Majestics.
+He made several records during the early '60s, under the name (Barry Lee), and as a member of the Upfronts, the Atlantics and the Majestics.
 However, he found greater success offstage, guiding the careers of others, including Felice Taylor and Viola Wills.

 In 1969, White formed the group Love Unlimited, a female vocal trio made up of Diane Taylor, Glodean James (his future wife) and her sister Linda.
 He also founded the Love Unlimited Orchestra, a 40-piece ensemble to accompany himself and the singing trio, for which he conducted, composed and arranged.

 Love Unlimited's success in 1972 can in large part be attributed to White's throaty vocals in such hits as "Walkin' In The Rain With The One I Love."
 The group's success rejuvenated White's own career, receiving acclaim for such songs as "I'm Gonna Love You Just A Little More Baby" and "Never, Never Gonna Give Ya Up" in 1973 and "Can't Get Enough Of Your Love, Babe" and "You're The First, The Last, My Everything" in 1974.